Krull

 The inciting incident occurs at 16 minutes when The Slayers attack the wedding ceremony, killing both kings and most of the wedding party.
 Princess Lyssa is kidnapped and taken to the Black Fortress.
 Colwyn is severely wounded.
 The world as it was is destroyed..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Colwyn successfully retrieves the Glaive from the lava cave, proving his worthiness.
+This indicates the protagonist's commitment to Colwyn successfully retrieves the Glaive from the lava cave, proving his worthiness.
 He makes the active choice to pursue the Beast and rescue Lyssa, fully committing to the quest.
 He begins assembling a team of allies., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Ynyr must visit the Widow of the Web to learn where the Black Fortress will appear at sunrise.
 This raises the stakes significantly as time becomes critical.
 Ynyr sacrifices himself to gain this knowledge, paying with his life.
 The tone shifts from adventure to darker, more serious stakes., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 91 minutes (75% through) represents the emotional nadir.
 Here, Multiple members of the band have died, including the noble Rell.
 The group is decimated.
 Time is running out and the Black Fortress will disappear if they don't reach it by sunrise.
-Everything seems lost and the cost has been devastating - the "whiff of death" is literal with fallen companions., shows the protagonist at their lowest point.
+Everything seems lost and the cost has been devastating - the "whiff of death" is literal with fallen companions., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 80% of the runtime.
 The team reaches the Black Fortress just as it materializes at sunrise.
 Colwyn realizes that his true power isn't the Glaive or magic, but his love for Lyssa.
 This synthesis of his journey's lessons - unity, sacrifice, and love - gives him the strength to face the Beast., demonstrating the transformation achieved throughout the journey.